COVID-19 pandemic in Montreal: Criminality

 During the period between the start of the health emergency in Quebec, on March 13, 2020, and May 15, 2020, crimes in Montreal fell by 30% compared to the same period in 2019.
-In April, a drastic drop of more than two-thirds of reports to the DPJ was observed by the interveners compared to last year.
+In April, a drastic drop of more than two-thirds of reports to the DPJ was observed by the interveners compared to the previous year.

 With the suspension of most professional sports leagues, the illegal sports betting network of the Montreal mafia was also undermined.
 The price of a kilogram of cocaine in Montreal was around $65,000 per kilogram, compared to $43,000 before the pandemic.

 On July 18, the date on which wearing a mask in indoor public places became compulsory in Quebec, a man was arrested in a Tim Hortons in Montreal as a result of his refusal to wear a mask.
 The event was filmed and went viral.

-In Old Montreal, residents have reported an increase in crime in the absence of tourists.
+In Old Montreal, residents reported an increase in crime in the absence of tourists.
 In response, the Old Port of Montreal set a midnight curfew in the area on June 2, 2021.

 Cultural

 On March 12, Montreal cancelled the St. Patrick's Day parades for the first time in its 196-year history.
 The Montreal Symphony Orchestra cancelled concerts scheduled through May 24, including a planned performance at New York City's Carnegie Hall.
 Various festivals were cancelled, including Les Francos, Montréal Complètement Cirque, and the Montreal International Jazz Festival.
 Montreal's Just for Laughs comedy festival was postponed to late September and early October.
 The Montreal Fireworks Festival was also cancelled.

 On March 13, the Montreal Museum of Fine Arts (MMFA), the Montreal Museum of Contemporary Art (MAC), and the OPTICA contemporary art centre in Montreal were closed indefinitely, in addition to all national museums in Canada.
 The next day, the McCord Museum did the same.
 On April 17, the McCord Museum launched a collaborative photographic project that would use photos to document this period of confinement.
 On May 5, Montreal museums raised the possibility of reopening by early summer.

 On March 14, the Beaubien cinema, the Parc cinema, the Musée cinema, and the Quebec Cinematics, as well as all the museums and all the libraries in the Bibliothèque et Archives Nationales du Québec network closed their doors for 30 days following the request of the Minister of Culture and Communications, Mrs. Nathalie Roy.
 In addition to these cinemas, the performance halls of the Théâtre de Quat'Sous and the Théâte PAP, the Agora de la danse and the Prospero theater.

 As of April 9, several events and shows were cancelled due to COVID-19, including:

-On April 10, following the government's request to suspend events across Quebec until August 31, evenko confirmed that its festivals, notably OSHEAGA, ILESONIQ, and LASSO Montreal will not take place on the scheduled dates, without however officially cancelling said festivals.
+On April 10, following the government's request to suspend events across Quebec until August 31, evenko confirmed that its festivals, notably OSHEAGA, ILESONIQ, and LASSO Montreal would not take place on the scheduled dates, without however officially cancelling said festivals.
 The Montreal Pride Festival, scheduled from August 6 to 16, was also cancelled.